LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 # Telecom Customer Churn Classification
-Data science project of developing a classification model to classify customers of a telecommunications company in California, USA as churn or non-churn.
+Data science project of determining the primary drivers behind customers of a telecommunications company in California churning and building a classification model that can determine a customer's likelihood of churning to improve customer retention.

 ## Quick Links
 - Streamlit app for interactive data and model predictions analysis: [Streamlit App](https://telecom-customer-churn-classification.streamlit.app/)